passionlim/intensive/Script_Cafe.md

 Second of all, I usuallay order a cup of black coffe because the coffee flavor matches my taste. and I sometimes purchase  sweet cakes whose tastes are hamonious with coffee.
 When I'm fed up with coffee, I usually drink a cup of tea called cream caramel.

 Third of all, Those cafes are very accessable from where I live and where I work.
-Even though I like to stay at cafes for a while, I don't like to spend much time for moving to cafes.
+I don't like traveling for to enjoy coffee and desert.

 To sum it up, I'm fortunate to have such economical and fancy cafes near my work and home.